-This video helps educate Airman and Aircraft Operators on the effects of lasers aimed at an aircraft cockpit, and provides suggested response techniques to be used by the pilot if this type of event occurs.
+This video helps educate Aviators on the effects of lasers aimed at an aircraft cockpit, and provides suggested response techniques to be used by the pilot if this type of event occurs.

 To minimize risk to pilots and crew, it is essential that everyone report laser incidents as soon as possible.